denten-books/plain-text/5-surface.md

 of a complex sentence.]
 ```

-A decomposition follows indeed, as the author deviates dramatically from the
+A decomposition follows indeed.
+The author deviates dramatically from
-conventions of a technical report.
+technical writing conventions.
 Numbered passages along with unexpected
-enjambment heighten the staccato quality of the prose, which at times reaches
+enjambment heighten the staccato quality of the often lyrical prose:
-towards the lyric:

 ```
     1B4A "I find that I write faster and more freely,